Skip to main content

 Running Effective Daily and Weekly Planning Meetings

 A look-ahead schedule is only as good as the meetings that support it.
 Without regular check-ins, your look-ahead becomes just another document that sits in a folder and collects dust.
+If you struggle with keeping meetings productive and on track, our construction meeting management guide covers how to run tighter sessions.
 Two types of meetings drive the look-ahead process: the weekly planning session and the daily huddle.

 The weekly planning meeting is where the real work happens.
 This is typically a 45 to 60-minute session held at the same time every week, usually Tuesday or Wednesday so you have Monday to gather field updates and Thursday/Friday to act on decisions.
 The attendees should include the project manager, superintendent, and every subcontractor foreman or lead who has work in the current look-ahead window.